 Successful completion of the COSCA Certificate in Counselling Skills (or equivalent) is a requirement.

 Your reasons are important as a selection criterion.
-You may also be required to attend an informal interview as part of the selection process to clarify points raised in your application, or seek further information where little is given.
+You may also be required to attend an informal interview as part of the selection process to clarify points raised in your application, or to seek further information where little is given.

 The course comprises twelve units and each unit has been designed to enable students to evidence two core competencies whilst they are engaged in large and small group discussions and listening practice sessions.